cyrilletuzi/angular-async-local-storage/docs/SERIALIZATION.md

 ## JSON serialization

 In most cases, this library uses `indexedDB` storage, which allows any value type.
 But in special cases (like in Firefox private mode, see the [browser support guide](./BROWSERS_SUPPORT.md) for details), the library will fall back to `localStorage`, where JSON serialization will happen.

-Everything can be serialized (`JSON.stringify()`), but when you unserialize (`JSON.parse()`), you'll only get a JSON, ie. a primitive type, an array or a *literal* object.
+Everything can be serialized (`JSON.stringify()`), but when you unserialize (`JSON.parse()`), you will only get a JSON, ie. a primitive type, an array or a *literal* object.

-So if you store an instance of a specific class in `localStorage`, like `Date`, `Map`, `Set` or `Blob`, what you'll get then with `.get()` won't be a `Map`, `Set` or `Blob`, but just a literal object.
+So if you store an instance of a specific class in `localStorage`, like `Date`, `Map`, `Set` or `Blob`, what you will get then with `.get()` will not be a `Map`, `Set` or `Blob`, but just a literal object.

-So, it's safer to **stick to JSON-compatible values**.
+So, it is safer to **stick to JSON-compatible values**.

 ## Validation

 Also, this library uses JSON schemas for validation, which can only describe JSON-compatible values.
-So if you're storing special structures like `Map`, `Set` or `Blob`, you'll have to manage your own validation (which is possible but painful).
+So if you are storing special structures like `Map`, `Set` or `Blob`, you will have to manage your own validation (which is possible but painful).

 ## Examples